Campfire Tales (1997 film): Plot

-In the third story, Scott is riding his motorcycle through the country and it gives out on him.
+In the third story, Scott is riding his motorcycle through the country, and it gives out on him.
 He notices a rural farmhouse and seeks shelter there during a rainstorm.
-Inside is a beautiful mute woman named Heather; she communicates with Scott by writing on a handheld chalkboard, and invites him to stay the night.
+Inside is a beautiful mute woman named Heather; she communicates with Scott by writing on a handheld chalkboard and invites him to stay the night.
 During the night, they are disturbed when her father, a rancher, arrives.
 Scott hears a commotion downstairs, and runs to the kitchen, where he sees two bloodied bodies, and witnesses Heather's father throwing a woman's severed head into the well outside.
 He finds Heather unharmed, and she insists they leave the house.
 On the chalkboard, she writes that there are ghosts there.
 Suddenly, they are confronted by her father, who attacks Scott with an axe.
 They flee from the house, and as they leave, he passes by Heather's father, who walks toward the front door and enters the house, as if in a time loop.
-Scott and Heather ride away on his motorcycle, and spend the night under a willow tree.
+Scott and Heather ride away on his motorcycle and spend the night under a willow tree.
 In the morning, he removes the locket from her neck and opens it; inside is a photo of them both, dressed in old-fashioned clothing.
 As Heather awakens, a wound appears across her neck, and her head falls into his lap.

 After each of the friends have told a story, Cliff decides to return to the road and sees that the police have stopped at the site of their car accident.
 Suddenly, Lauren, Eric, and Alex vanish, and their campfire disappears from the church.
 When Cliff returns to the road, he sees himself near the wreckage of his car and an RV, surrounded by paramedics who are attempting to revive him.
 Lauren, Eric, and Alex are lying dead on stretchers.
-The RV drivers are Rick and Valerie from the first story; Scott and Heather, from the third, are paramedics attempting to revive Cliff.
+The RV drivers are Rick and Valerie from the first story; Scott from the third story and Amanda's and Katherine's mother from the second story, are paramedics attempting to revive Cliff.
 The attempts to resuscitate him fail, and Cliff dies.
-Later on, as the paramedics clean up, a car approaches the scene of the accident, with a hook emerging from the open window.
+Later on, as the paramedics clean-up, a car approaches the scene of the accident, with a hook emerging from the open window.